mongodb/docs/source/includes/fact-json-schema-validation-keywords.rst

      - Enumerates the possible JSON types of the field.
 Available types are "object", "array", "number", "boolean", "string", and "null".

-       MongoBD's implementation of the JSON Schema does not support the "integer" type.
+       MongoDB's implementation of the JSON Schema does not support the "integer" type.
 Use the ``bsonType`` keyword and the "int" or "long" types instead.